oconnor663/bao/README.md

 > bao decode-slice $bad_hash 500000 100000 f.slice
 Error: Custom { kind: InvalidData, error: StringError("hash mismatch") }
 ```

+Use case: A BitTorrent-like application could fetch different slices of
+a file from different peers.
+Or, a distributed file storage application
+could request random slices of an archived file from its storage
+providers, to prove that they're honestly storing the file.

 ## Outboard mode